YoutubeTrendingPrediction/YoutubeTrendingPrediction/doc/FucntionalSpec.md

 # Functional Specification

-## User
+## Background

 We are mainly targeting YouTube creators, operators and advertisers.
 YouTube shows all the most popular and currently trending topics all over the world which are refreshed everyday.
-It is worthwhile to track these data everyday if you need prepare for taking new films, select recommended videos or evaluate the value of videos before collaboration.
+It is worthwhile to track these data everyday if you want to prepare for taking new films, select recommended videos or evaluate the value of videos before collaboration.

+## User profile

  There are a few people that might be our potential users who can benefit from our app: